HTTP-RPC/Kilo/README.md

 </dependency>
 ```

-HTTP-RPC requires Java 8 or later and a servlet container supporting Servlet specification 3.1 or later.
+HTTP-RPC requires Java 8 or later and a servlet container supporting the Java Servlet specification 3.1 or later.

 # HTTP-RPC Classes
 HTTP-RPC provides the following classes for implementing REST services: